vinc/vinc.cc/source/news/2020-07-27-website-update.html.md

 ---
-title: Website update
+title: Updating the website
 date: 2020-07-27
 tags: news
 ---

-# Website update
+# Updating the website

 I started the current iteration of this personal website with the idea to have a blog where I would write short posts, and an essays section where I would